creativenull/projectlocal.vim/README.md

 ## Documentation

-The documentation can be found over at [docs/projectlocal.txt][docs] and via vim after installation with `:help projectlocal`.
+The documentation can be found over at [docs/projectlocal.txt][docs] and via vim/nvim after installation with `:help projectlocal`.

-For a JSON file config check `:help projectlocal-json-config`.
+For a JSON config file check `:help projectlocal-json-config`.

 ## Overview
 ### Why